tsunami416604/azure-docs.hu-hu/articles/dns/dns-sdk.md

 // Create zone parameters
 var dnsZoneParams = new Zone("global"); // All DNS zones must have location = "global"

-// Create a Azure Resource Manager 'tag'.
+// Create an Azure Resource Manager 'tag'.
 This is optional.
 You can add multiple tags dnsZoneParams.Tags = new Dictionary<string, string>();
 dnsZoneParams.Tags.Add("dept", "finance");